Kaleidoscopic across all art mediums

-Nur Khalisah Ahmad founded Kaleidoscope Studio in Brunei as a platform to promote local Bruneian artists and creatives.
-However her association with Kaleidoscope goes beyond the name of her studio and spills into many of the art pieces she personally creates.
+Nur Khalisah Ahmad founded Kaleidoscope Studio in Brunei as a platform to promote local artists and creatives.
+But her association with Kaleidoscope goes beyond naming the studio.
+It also spills into many of the art pieces that she creates.

-As a visual artist, she has worked across various mediums from digital drawing to acrylic to create mesmerising symmetrical patterns that draw you in, as a kaleidoscope does.
-Perhaps that is how the studio name came about?
+As a visual artist, she has worked across mediums, from digital drawing to acrylic to create mesmerising symmetrical patterns that draw you in, much like how a kaleidoscope does.
+Perhaps that is how the studio got its name.

 Khalisah shares with B-Side how she draws inspiration from nature and spirituality and transforms them into elements of her art practice.